navyarangu13/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/story_template.md

-As a learner, I want to be able to filter search results by various criteria so that I can quickly find the courses that match my needs.
+Story: As a learner, I want to be able to search for courses by keyword so that I can find the relevant courses easily.

 Acceptance Criteria:

-1. The filtering options are displayed on the search results page and are easy to access and use.
+The search bar is prominently displayed on the website's homepage and all course pages.
-2. The filtering options include course category, price range, rating, language, and duration.
+The search function returns relevant results based on the keywords entered.
+The search results page displays a list of courses that match the search criteria, including the course name, description, image, price, and rating.
+The search results can be sorted by relevance, price, and rating.
-3. The filtering options update the search results instantly and accurately reflect the user's preferences.
+The search function supports auto-complete and suggestions based on the user's search query.
+The search function works on both desktop and mobile devices.
-4. The filtering options are clear and concise, with helpful tooltips and instructions for the user.
+The search function is easy to use and intuitive, with clear instructions and prompts for the user.

-As a learner, I want to be able to search for courses by keyword so that I can find the relevant courses easily.
+Story: As a learner, I want to be able to view the course details and curriculum before enrolling in the course so that I can make an informed decision.

 Acceptance Criteria:

-1. The search bar is prominently displayed on the website's homepage and all course pages.
-2. The search function returns relevant results based on the keywords entered.
-3. The search results page displays a list of courses that match the search criteria, including the course name, description, image, price, and rating.
+The course details page displays the course name, description, image, price, rating, and curriculum.
-4. The search results can be sorted by relevance, price, and rating.
-5. The search function supports auto-complete and suggestions based on the user's search query.
-6. The search function works on both desktop and mobile devices.
-7. The search function is easy to use and intuitive, with clear instructions and prompts for the user.
+The curriculum section clearly lists the topics and modules covered in the course, along with the estimated duration.
+The course details page includes reviews and ratings from other learners who have taken the course.
+The course details page also includes information about the instructor, their experience, and qualifications.
+The course details page includes a "Frequently Asked Questions" section that addresses common questions about the course.

 # List Stories related to this theme